Austin A40 Farina: Innocenti

 Innocenti also produced A40s under licence from BMC.
 They began producing knock-down kit versions of the A40 in 1960 but soon progressed to produce the entire car in Italy.
 Innocenti's A40 Berlina and Combinata corresponded to the saloon and Countryman versions of the Austin A40 Farina.

 The cars began using the larger 1098 cc engine in 1962, being renamed A40S at that time.
 For 1965 Innocenti also designed a new single-piece rear door for the Combinata.
 This top-hinged door used struts to hold it up over a wide cargo opening and was a true hatchback – a model never developed in the home (United Kingdom) market.
 67,706 Innocenti A40 and A40S cars were produced.

-Australian production
+Australian production and New Zealand assembly

 The A40 Farina was also produced in Sydney, New South Wales, Australia by the British Motor Corporation (Australia) Pty Ltd from 1959 to 1962.
 These Australian assembled vehicles had a very high degree of local content.

+The A40 was assembled from English CKD kits by NZ importer, the Austin Distributors Federation, at their Petone factory Associated Motor Industries.
+Local content included items like glass, wiring loom, trim, tyres, battery and radiator.